qudratyunusov/qudratyunusov/Roadmap.md

 * Support mic, camera, USB peripherals, etc.
 * Implement network functionality.
 * Implement every system module in the emulator.
 This will allow the emulator to work without the PS3 firmware.

+## Never-ending goals
+* Improve game compatibility by fixing bugs and missing functionality.
-* Continue to improve speed, accuracy, and compatibility.
-This is a never-ending goal.
+* Continue to improve emulation speed and accuracy.
+* Improve performance and compatibility of all renderers.

 ## For developers
 * Implement MFC_DMA_TAG_CMD_STALL_NOTIFY_EVENT and other SPU events.